LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

    -2147483648 -1 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17

-Since it is an exclusive scan, the first value in the result is the negative of the max int value, which is the identity of the maximum operator.
+Since it is an exclusive scan, the first value in the result is the negative of the max int value, which is the identity of the 'maximum' operator.

 As you may expect at this point, running an exclusive in-place prefix-sum operation using OpenMP is accomplished by: